-The Jews settled in Catalonia in Roman times and communities began to take shape in Barcelona and Gerona in the tenth century.
+The Jews settled in Catalonia in Roman times, and communities began to take shape in Barcelona and Gerona in the tenth century.
 By the twelfth century, there were five major Jewish centers: Barcelona, Gerona, Lerida, Tortosa, and Perpignan (French Catalonia).
 The Jews are mentioned in Catalonia’s first legal code, Els Usatges de la Cort de Barcelona.
 They distinguished themselves in agriculture, trade, administration, medicine, and the sciences.
 They also hosted Jews expelled from France, Germany, and Provence, which explains their influence on the ideas of the Kabbalah.
-The Black Death of 1348 and the massacres of 1391 almost wiped out Jewish life, which was indeed annihilated by the events of 1492.
-In the first half of the thirteenth century, the Jewish community is estimated to have numbered between 10000 and 12000, or 4 to 7% of the total population.

-The historical province of Navarre, straddling the Spanish-French border, was violently disputed by the Castilians and counts of Champagne.
-It was also where Jews from Arab Spain came together with those of Castile and France to take advantage of the famous pilgrimage route to Santiago de Compostela and thus contribute to its commercial prosperity.
-The important center of Nájera gave its name to the eleventh century charter in which the king allowed the Jews the same rights as Christians and, most important, gave them liberty to organize themselves in accordance with rabbinic laws.
-In 1492 the Jews of Navarre, along with refugees from neighboring provinces, obtain respite from the ultimatum to convert or leave, but in 1498 the king of Navarre bowed to the pressure of the Catholic monarchs.
+The important center of Nájera gave its name to the eleventh century charter in which the king allowed the Jews the same rights as Christians and, most importantly, gave them liberty to organize themselves in accordance with rabbinic laws.
+In 1492 the Jews of Navarre, along with refugees from neighboring provinces, obtained respite from the ultimatum to convert or leave, but in 1498 the king of Navarre bowed to the pressure of the Catholic monarchs.
 Most of the community preferred conversion to exile.

 Yehuda ha-Levi, Abrham ibn Esra, and Benjamin of Tudela are some of this region’s Jews who made an important contribution to the arts.

-In the thirteenth century Toledo became the capital of Castilian Judaism.
+In the thirteenth century, Toledo became the capital of Castilian Judaism.
 The so-called “Huete census” of 1290 provides a reasonably faithful map of Jewish communities in Castile and León.

 The wave of violence of 1391 hit nearly all these juderías and marked the beginning of their decline, notwithstanding efforts to revive them at the meeting in Vallodolid in 1432.
-In 1492 the Jews expelled from these regions headed mainly for Portugal.
+In 1492, the Jews expelled from these regions headed mainly for Portugal.
 Whatever material traces they left behind have, with only one or two exceptions, been destroyed.

 The oldest vestiges of a Jewish presence in Germany are found in the Rhineland.
-For a long time the river constituted the western border of the Roman Empire.
+For a long time, the river constituted the western border of the Roman Empire.
 In the fortified cities of the frontier such as Colonia Agrippina (Cologne), the Diaspora Jews found favorable conditions in which to exercice their industrial and commercial talents.

 Development of Rhenish judaism